Awareness Raising Resources

 - There are key signs for all of the above

-- It's up to all of us to look after each other and if you are worried about someone, talk to them.
+- It's up to all of us to look after each other and if you are worried about someone, talk to them, if it is safe to do so.

 - In an emergency, call 999.